 While most Swiss watchmakers tend to adorn their calibers with Geneva stripes and/or different kinds of engine-turning, Hublot (at least, when it comes to the sporty watches) takes the other route.

-The movement in question features micro-blasted, bevelled and polished bridges and a black PVD-coated winding rotor with a heavy segment crafted from an even denser carbide that ensures better winding efficiency.
-The mainplate is decorated in a more traditional way: it is rhodium-plated and circular grained.
+The movement in question features micro-blasted, beveled and polished bridges and a black PVD-coated winding rotor with a heavy segment crafted from an even denser carbide that ensures better winding efficiency.
+The main plate is decorated in a more traditional way: it is rhodium-plated and circular-grained.

 According to Hublot’s press release, the watch is going to be issued in a limited edition of only 500 pieces.
 It will probably be expensive.
 But that’s okay for a country whose citizens buy Rolls-Royces like cheeseburgers.